The Curious Adventurers

 Legends:

-The last weekend of August, the pilgrimage of the Virgin of La Lanzada is celebrated.
-On Saturday night, hundreds of women come to this location to end their infertility; for this they must undergo the bath of the nine waves at midnight.
+Every year, on the last weekend of August, the Pilgrimage of the Virgin of La Lanzada is celebrated.
+On Saturday night, hundreds of women gather here seeking to overcome infertility.
+According to tradition, they must complete the ritual at midnight:

 Picture